President: Lyn Loewi, Associate Organist, St. John’s Episcopal Church, Lafayette Square (Washington, DC)

 + + + + +

-Rosa Abrahams – Assistant Professor of Music Theory, Ursinus College
+Rosa Abrahams – Associate Professor of Music Theory, Ursinus College

 Dr. Rosa Abrahams (she/her/hers) is Department Chair and Associate Professor of Music Theory at Ursinus College.
 Her research, informed by music cognition and music philosophy, focuses primarily on embodied musical experiences in Jewish liturgical settings and on curriculum expansion and reform in music theory pedagogy.
 Rosa holds a Ph.D. and an M.Mus. in music theory and cognition from Northwestern University, and a B.Mus. in music theory from the Eastman School of Music.
 She has served on the Women’s Sacred Music Project board since 2020.

 Dr. Michelle Kardos, DMA, MT-BC, CAGO is the newly appointed Director of Education for the American Guild of Organists.
 Alongside this, she is the Assistant Organist at Pasadena Presbyterian Church.
-She obtained her Doctor of Musical Arts in Sacred Music at the University of Southern California, Master of Music in Sacred Music at Duquesne University, and Bachelor of Music in Music Therapy along with the Sacred Music Certificate, Pastoral Ministry Certificate, and psychology minor at Seton Hall University.
+She obtained her Doctor of Musical Arts in Sacred Music at the University of Southern California, a Master of Music in Sacred Music at Duquesne University, and a Bachelor of Music in Music Therapy along with the Sacred Music Certificate, Pastoral Ministry Certificate, and a Psychology minor at Seton Hall University.

 Louise Mundinger is the Music Director at the Cathedral Church of St. Paul, Boston and the Diocese of Massachusetts.
 She won the Frank Huntington Beebe award for musicians, for organ study in Germany, and is a prize winner in the San Anselmo Organ Improvisation Competition.
 She has been commissioned to write new music by the American Guild of Organists, The American Composers Forum, and the Diocese of Massachusetts.
 Her articles have appeared in The American Organist and Musforum.
 Louise Mundinger was awarded the Talbot Baker Teaching Award at Milton Academy.
 She is a past Dean of the Boston Chapter of the American Guild of Organists (BAGO), and was director of the AGO National New Music committee.